 Statutes of limitations set time limits for the government to bring criminal charges in a case.
 If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.

-In Oklahoma and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder) have no statute of limitations—meaning a criminal case can be filed at any time.
+In Oklahoma and most other states, the time limits depend on the offense level or the specific crime.
+For instance, a prosecutor might have 10 years to file serious felony charges but only 3 years to file misdemeanor charges.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder or manslaughter) have no statute of limitations—meaning a criminal case can be filed at any time.
+In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+(More on "tolling" below.)

 Like many states, Oklahoma sets time limits for a host of specific crimes.
-For crimes not specifically listed in the statute, the statute of limitations is three years.
-(More information on the state's offense classification can be found in our articles on Oklahoma felonies and misdemeanors.)
+For crimes not specifically listed in the statute, the statute of limitations is three years for both felonies and misdemeanors.

 Below are examples of time limits for specific crimes in Oklahoma.
 Keep in mind that the following is a partial list that broadly summarizes the law.
 You should look at the actual law for nuances and exceptions.